 Two CAS-related products -- Avamar Technology's Axion and EMC's Centera -- are currently available, he said.
 Since this technology and these products are still relatively new, however, he warned that implementing a new CAS system can require new procedures and tools, which could be disruptive in the short term.

 Taneja recommended testing out these new systems one project at a time, while keeping a more proven method running parallel to a new CAS system.
-This phased rollout approach ensures you are still successfully saving your
+This phased rollout approach ensures you are still successfully saving your data, he said.

 As CAS technology matures, he also recommended that attendees stay informed about other CAS products that may come to market.